anomaly/gallagher/docs/docs/design.md

 ```

+Both of these make for the `results` of the SQL

 ## Maintainers Notes

 This section primarily contains notes for the managers of the project, it covers topics like publication of releases.